LEG AP VIEW X-RAY SCAN

 Preparing for test

-• Valid ID and previous medical records: Speeds registration.
+• Valid ID and previous imaging (if any) for comparison

-Best Time to Take the LEG AP VIEW X-RAY SCAN
+Best Time to Take LEG AP VIEW X-RAY SCAN

-• Immediately after acute injury: Within 24–48 hours for best accuracy.
+• Immediately after injury or within 24–48 hours for acute cases

 Eligibility